Ever Evolving Evaluator (EV3): Towards Flexible and Reliable Meta-Optimization for Knowledge Distillation: Experiments

 \subsection{Implementation Details}

-We compare EV3 to two baselines: vanilla training and network morphism.
-The vanilla training baseline is simply training models of different sizes independently through knowledge distillation for a fixed schedule of 110k iterations.
-For network morphism, we start from ResNet-8 and iteratively expand using network morphisms to larger models (ResNet-14/26/50).
-For each model, we train a fixed schedule of 110k iterations.
-For both EV3 variants, instead of using a pre-defined schedule, the methods automatically determines when to expand the model.
-The main difference between EV3 (base) and EV3 (student-as-teacher) is that EV3 (base) proposes only one update in the explore step by distilling ViT.
-On the other hand, EV3 (student-as-teacher) utilizes a multi-pass training strategy.
-The first pass is identical to EV3 (base), but from the second pass, multiple updates are proposed in the explore phase by distilling the ViT model as well as all the student models with the best performance thus far.
+We compare EV3 to two baselines: vanilla KD and network morphism.
+Experiments are single-trial with the same random seed.
+The vanilla KD baseline trains models of different sizes independently through KD for a fixed schedule of 110k iterations.
+For network morphism, we start from ResNet-8 and iteratively expand to larger models (ResNet-14/26/50), and train a fixed schedule of 110k iterations before each expansion.
+For EV3 and EV3-Synergy, instead of using a pre-defined schedule, the methods automatically determines when to expand the model.
+The main difference between EV3 and EV3-Synergy is that EV3 proposes only one update in the explore step by distilling ViT.
+On the other hand, EV3-Synergy utilizes a multi-pass training strategy.
+The first pass is identical to EV3, but in the second pass, multiple updates are proposed in the explore phase by distilling from the ViT model as well as all the ResNet models with the best performance.